 Anyone seeking help from the Trust must fill in the Trust’s standard application form.
 All applicants are advised to seek appropriate money/debt advice before applying to increase their chance of a successful application.

 If an applicant would prefer us to speak to someone else regarding their application, they must give details of this third party in section 5 of the application.
-In all cases the applicant must sign section 12 of the application form (unless Power of Attorney is applicable).
 We treat all applications in the strictest confidence.

 The Trust takes great care in creating online facilities that support you through the application process.
 You can start completing the form and come back to it at any time with guidance given at each step.

 We cannot begin to assess an application form until all supporting documentation is provided.
 Evidence of income can be shown via a bank statement, wage slips or benefit letters.
 All evidence provided must be dated within three months however we can accept annual benefit letters for Works Pension, State Pension, Child Benefit and Disability Living Allowance (DLA).

 The Trust acknowledges receipt of all applications it receives.
 If further information is required to assess the application this will usually be requested at the acknowledgement stage.
 An applicant is given four weeks to provide the required information.
 If the applicant does not reply within this time they are sent a reminder and given a further two weeks to submit the requested information.
 If the applicant does not reply within the six weeks granted, their application is closed as we assume they no longer want to apply.
 If they have difficulty obtaining the information needed to send to the Trust (for example if they are waiting for information from the DWP) they should inform the Trust before the four weeks is up.
 The Trust can then give them more time to send in what is needed.

 If an applicant is asking for help with a gas or electricity debt we will contact the supplying company to confirm how much the applicant owes.